-The top right part of the dialog changes according to the choice made for the hyperlink type.
-A full description of all the choices, and their interactions, is beyond the scope of this chapter.
+The top right part of the dialog changes according to the choice made for the hyperlink category in the left panel.
+A full description of all the choices and their interactions is beyond the scope of this chapter.
 Here is a summary of the most common choices.

-For an Internet type hyperlink, choose the type of hyperlink (choose between Web, FTP or Telnet), and enter the required web address (URL).
+For an Internet hyperlink, choose the type of hyperlink (Web, FTP, or Telnet), and enter the required web address (URL).

-For a Mail and News type hyperlink, specify whether it is a mail or news link, the receiver address and for email, also the subject.
+For a Mail and News hyperlink, specify whether it is a mail or news link, the receiver's address, and for email, also the subject.

-For a Document type hyperlink, specify the document path (the Open File button opens a file browser); leave this blank if you want to link to a target in the same document.
+For a Document hyperlink, specify the document path (the Open File button opens a file browser) or leave this blank if you want to link to a target in the same document.
 Optionally specify the target in the document (for example a specific slide).
-Click on the Target icon to open the Navigator where you can select the target, or if you know the name of the target, you can type it into the box.
+Click on the Target in Document icon to open the Navigator where you can select the target; or if you know the name of the target, you can type it into the box.

-For a New Document type hyperlink, specify whether to edit the newly created document immediately (Edit now) or just create it (Edit later) and the type of document to create (text, spreadsheet, etc.).
-The Select path button opens a directory picker.
+For a New Document hyperlink, specify whether to edit the newly created document immediately (Edit now) or just create it (Edit later), enter the file name, and select the type of document to create (text, spreadsheet, and so on).
+Click the Select Path button to open a file browser and choose where to store the file.

-The Further settings section in the bottom right part of the dialog is common to all the hyperlink types, although some choices are more relevant to some types of links.
+The Further settings section in the bottom right part of the dialog is common to all the hyperlink categories, although some choices are more relevant to some types of links.

 - Set the value of Frame to determine how the hyperlink will open.
-This applies to documents that open in a Web browser. - Form specifies if the link is to be presented as text or as a button. - Text specifies the text that will be visible to the user. - Name is applicable to HTML documents.
-It specifies text that will be added as a NAME attribute in the HTML code behind the hyperlink. - Event button: this button will be activated to allow OOo to react to events for which the user has written some code (macro).
-This function is not covered in this book.
+This applies to documents that open in a Web browser. - Form specifies if the link is to be presented as text or as a button.
+Figure 298 shows a link formatted as a button.
+A hyperlink button is a type of form control.
+See Chapter 15 of the Writer Guide for more information.